 Insert your gloved dominant hand into the sterile probe cover.

-Drape the sterile probe cover over the probe, by first grasping the tip of the probe with your dominant (covered) hand and then using your nondominant hand to unroll the sterile cover down over the probe and probe cable.
+Drape the sterile probe cover over the probe, by first grasping the probe with your dominant (covered) hand and then using your nondominant hand to unroll the sterile cover down over the probe and probe cable.
 Do not touch the uncovered cord or allow it to touch the sterile field as you unroll the cover.

 Wrap sterile rubber bands around the probe to secure the cover in place.
 The probe may now rest on the sterile drapes.